12 genera

 Flowers: June-August

-Distribution: Known only from Okanogan County in Washington; Alaska south to Oregon, east to northern Rocky Mountains, east across Canada to the Atlantic Coast.
+Distribution: Occurring east of the Cascades crest in north-central and northeastern Washington; Alaska to Oregon, east to northern Rocky Mountains, east across Canada to the Atlantic Coast.

 Habitat: Moist, rich coniferous forest understory.